frappe/erpnext_documentation/user/manual/en/CRM/appointment_booking_settings.md

 ## 1. Enable Appointment scheduling

-This checkbox will enable appointment scheduling and also enable the `/book_appointment` Route
+This checkbox will enable appointment scheduling and also enable the `/book_appointment` Route for website users (your customers).

 ## 2. Agent Details

-This section contains details about agents, such as work hours and holidays
+In this section, you can add details about agents, such as their working hours and holidays.

 ### 2.1  Availability of Slots